 What you eat is an integral part of wellness, healing, and disease prevention.
 No matter what stage you are in life, nutrition is one of the keys to keeping you healthy and active.
-At John Muir Health, we believe in giving you the tools you need to maintain good nutrition and health and we’re here to work with you to achieve your health goals, whatever they may be.
+We believe in giving you the tools you need to maintain good nutrition and health and we’re here to work with you to achieve your health goals, whatever they may be.

 Making healthier food choices can lead to a longer, fuller life.
-John Muir Health’s dietitians can get you on the path to lowering your weight, eating more healthfully, and reducing your risk for chronic diseases.
+Our dietitians can get you on the path to lowering your weight, eating more healthfully, and reducing your risk for chronic diseases.

 A registered dietitian (RD) is a food and nutrition expert who performs nutrition assessments, provides individualized nutritional plans, and advises follow-up care.
 An RD recommends dietary changes to optimize health, prevent and treat illnesses, and promote positive lifestyle changes.

 Registered dietitians undergo rigorous training in science and nutrition obtaining a 4 year degree, then complete a dietetic internship and finally a national registration exam.
 They are required to have ongoing continuing professional education.
 RDs are your most credible source of nutrition information, providing you with reliable knowledge based on the latest science.

 During a hospital stay, our inpatient registered dietitians function as vital members of your healthcare team.
 RDs work with your doctor to provide assessments and medical nutrition therapy to help ensure your nutritional plan meets your individual needs.

 Our registered dietitians are a key resource to patients and staff for all nutritional and food service issues.
 While standard menu choices the hospital offers satisfies many patients, a nutrition assistant can assist those who require a more customized approach.

 Outpatient Nutrition Therapy and Education